TOPOS – TOPIC – ARGUMENTATION SCHEME

 a: a heading in an outlined argument or exposition

-The two meanings of topic go from topic1 a formal, inferential pole (meaning (1)) to a substantial pole (meaning (2)).
-They fit with the two different meanings of argument used in their definition, S. (To) Argue, Argument:
+The two meanings of topic go from topic1 a formal, inferential pole (meaning 1) to a substantive pole (meaning 2).
+They correspond to the two different meanings of argument used in its definition, see (to) argue, argument.

-— Topic1: According to (1), in a “reasoning” context, argument means “argument1”.
-Correlatively, a topic1 is here an argument1 scheme or an argumentation derived from such a scheme.
-With this meaning, it can be considered a translation of the Greek word topos.
+— Topic1: According to (1), argument in a “reasoning” context, means “argument1”.
+Correspondingly, a topic1 here is an argument1 scheme or an argumentation derived from such a scheme.
+In this sense, it can be seen as a translation of the Greek word topos.

 2. Topos